landlab/landlab/docs/model_grid.rst

                                                     next_to_outlet_column)
     mg.set_fixed_value_boundaries(outlet_node)

-We will handle the outlet by keeping the water-surface slope the same as the bed-surface slope along the link that leads to the outlet boundary cell.
-To accomplish this, the first thing we need to do is find the ID of the outlet node and the interior node adjacent to it.
+We will handle the outlet by keeping the water-surface slope the same as the bed-surface slope along the link that leads to the outlet boundary node.
+To accomplish this, the first thing we need to do is find the ID of the outlet node and the core node adjacent to it.
 We already know what the row and column numbers of these nodes are; to obtain the corresponding node ID, we use ModelGrid's ``grid_coords_to_node_id`` method.
 We then convert the outlet node to a fixed-value (i.e., open) boundary with the ``set_fixed_value_boundaries`` method.
 (Note that in doing this, we've converted what was a core node into a fixed boundary; had we converted a no-data node, we would end up with a waterfall at the outlet because the no-data nodes all have zero elevation, while the interior nodes all have elevations above 1600 m).

 Preparing to track discharge at the outlet
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>